AndreRuck/BAna-DS/README.md

 # Info on the current files in the repo: (please add your explanation if you add a file)

-OHIE_features = guide for shiny implementation: an excel document explaining all the variables used in the ohie model
+OHIE_features.xlsx = guide for shiny implementation: an excel document explaining all the variables used in the ohie model

-OHIE_wrangle = the r script containing all data wrangling on the OHIE dataset
+OHIE_wrangle.R = the r script containing all data wrangling on the OHIE dataset

 OHIE_wrangled.RDS = the cleaned dataframe.
 This forms the base of our OHIE analysis.
 (24 variables)

 OHIE_Final_Selection.RDS = cleaned dataframe without unique identifier's and statistically unimpactful variables.
 (15 variables)

-OHIE_featureSelection = depreciated OHIE data wrangling script

 OHIE_analysis.R = forecasting models on OHIE dataset, which is imported from OHIE_wrangled

+neural_nets.R = Neural Nets R code.

+NN.RData = Neural Nets models saved.

 model_step_rds = predictions multi model regression save (step model)